 Adding Cosmetic Appeal

-Most older homes, especially those that have undergone extensive remodeling or enlargement, have at least one oddly shaped room or area that may be confusing to buyers who are left wondering how they might best utilize the space.
+Most Nashville historic homes, especially those that have undergone extensive remodeling or enlargement, have at least one oddly shaped room or area that may be confusing to buyers who are left wondering how they might best utilize the space.
 Examples of these include rooms with sharply sloped walls or those with ceilings comprised of multiple angles.

 While it is usually not feasible to demolish these areas and completely renovate them, sellers can carefully select and apply paint to help make these areas much more appealing.

 Rooms in which the ceilings appear to be too low can make buyers uncomfortable with the home, even though they can comfortably move about in the space without having to duck.
 But through the creative use color and painting techniques, sellers can draw the buyer's eye upward and create an illusion of much more height in these areas.

 An excellent option for making ceilings appear higher is to use different colors for the ceiling and walls, bringing the ceiling color several inches down onto the walls.
 A band of contrasting color or trim is then placed at the point where the two colors meet, creating a focal point that encourage the viewer to look upward, helping to create the feel of a much higher ceiling.
 Other good ideas, include painting vertical stripes onto walls or using a mirror-like finish on low ceilings to amplify light and give the appearance of more vertical space.